WHO WE ARE

 The original Chinese Canadian National Council (CCNC) was founded in 1980, after successful nationwide protests against a racist TV show that falsely depicted Chinese Canadian students in our universities as foreigners (CTV W5 episode – “Campus Giveaway”).
 This marked the beginning of four decades of community activism to fight for equality and human rights.
 See more details in “Our History of Resilience.”

 In 2019, a group of Chinese Canadian activists from all generations, including many former CCNC Presidents and Board members, came together to revive and re-incorporate CCNC.
-Our group is built on an impressive history of community activism, with a renewed commitment to educate, engage and advocate for equity and social justice for all in Canada.
+Our group is built on a history of community activism, with a renewed commitment to educate, engage and advocate for equity, diversity, inclusion, and justice for all in Canada.

 IT TAKES A COMMUNITY TO COMBAT RACISM